Surveillance camera on a pole, blue sky.

 Guarding Vision service should come online.

-4-in1 PTZs with switchable output (TVI/AHD/CVBS/CVI)
+4-in-1 PTZs with switchable output (TVI/AHD/CVBS/CVI)

-For the models (HAP112/312-OD[25X]) and variants that have a built in dip switch, switches 9 and 10 are for the output mode.
+For the models (HAP112/312-OD[25X]) and variants that have a built-in dip switch, switches 9 and 10 are for the output mode.

 TVI: OFF/OFF